nikwalia/schedule-generator/db/README.md

 - Click on "Add rule" and set the rules to be as below:
 ![Access setup](inbound-rule-setup.png)

+### Enabling functions, triggers, and procedures
+- RDS does not allow function, trigger, and procedure creation by default.
+- Follow the steps at https://aws.amazon.com/premiumsupport/knowledge-center/rds-mysql-functions/ to enable creation and usage of these.

 ### Connecting to RDS through MySQL Workbench:
 - Follow the instructions at https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToInstance.html for MySQL Workbench.